 You’ll also take an excursion to kayak down the Ansons river, seeing the landscape, its plants and wildlife from a different perspective.

-Offering an immersive, off-grid nature experience, with plenty of easy walking, fresh air and wide open space, the Bay Of Fires Lodge Walk is perfect for those looking for gentle relaxation, a truly beautiful hike and the chance to reconnect with nature.
+Offering an immersive, off-grid nature experience, with plenty of easy walking, fresh air and wide open space, the Bay Of Fires Signature Walk is perfect for those looking for gentle relaxation, a truly beautiful hike and the chance to reconnect with nature.

 The first night is spent at Forester Beach Camp, a private haven nestled in a protected dune swale behind a stretch of clean, white-sand beach.
 The camp features twin-share rooms with timber floors, canvas roofs, and full kitchen facilities.